You are currently viewing Calisthenics Plan for Beginners: 10 Incredible Steps to Get Started

 Pull-Ups:

 I did not address pull-ups specifically in this article because they can sometimes seem daunting for a beginner.
 They are an important part of any calisthenics regimen but starting out with Australian Rows, standing rows, etc. is a great way to get started but for the absolute beginner may even be on the more challenging side.
-I have included a link here to my article on pull-ups, and I would suggest here a good source for working towards the pull-up.
+If you want to look deeper into pull-ups check out my article on Different Types of Pull-ups.

-For a Very Good Short Tutorial on Beginner Pull-Ups
+For a Very Good Short Tutorial on Beginner Pull-Ups, check here.

 Tips for Sticking to Your Calisthenics Plan